 Applicants should use the online form provided in the CBS Liquor and Gaming Online (LGO) Portal.
 This includes a guide as to the type of information needed to support your Community Impact Assessment Submission.

 Alternatively, you can prepare a Community Impact Assessment Submission in a different format and lodge that through the LGO Portal.

 If a Community Impact Assessment Submission does not adequately address the issues, the Commissioner may require additional information to be provided prior to determining the application.

-- help streamline this process for applicants, who can complete a submission themselves without having to use a lawyer.
+- help streamline the process for applicants, who can prepare the community impact assessment themselves without having to use consultants or legal representatives

 - provide more clarity around the requirements, while still allowing the Commissioner to request additional information before making a decision.

-Applicants can also use the existing Liquor and Gaming Online (LGO) Portal to submit their submission and supporting material related to gaming machine licences.
+Applicants should use the existing Liquor and Gaming Online (LGO) Portal to submit their submission and supporting material related to gaming machine licences.

-The level of scrutiny and rigour around the application will not change, but the level of detail required will be different for each application.
+While all gaming applications are subject to the same level of scrutiny and rigour, the level of detail required will be different for each application.

-Applicants will need to provide evidence they have contacted key stakeholders including:
+Applicants will need to provide evidence that they have consulted key stakeholders including: